AdnanHodzic/auto-cpufreq/README.md

   - To support the project

 - help
-  - Shows all of the above options
+  - Shows the available CLI options

-Running `auto-cpufreq --help` will print the same list of options as above.
+Running `auto-cpufreq --help` will list the available CLI options.
 Read [auto-cpufreq modes and options](#auto-cpufreq-modes-and-options) for more details.

 ## auto-cpufreq modes and options